YousraHMIMA/Algorithm-for-finding-a-path-in-a-directed-graph/README.md

 -> The following algorithm finds a path from a vertex s to a vertex t in a directed graph.

--> Implemented using language .
+-> Implemented using C language .

 -> The graphe is represented by the adjacency matrix ,the matrix must be read from a text file "matrice.txt".